 Picking the Fins

-In general, choosing the right fins is far more simple than picking a mask, you’re mainly looking at comfort and fit.
+In general, choosing the right fins is far more simple than picking the best snorkeling masks, diving gear, snorkels sets with the best tempered glass, or kids gear.
+You’re mainly looking at masks that stand out in terms of comfort, fit, and price.

 In terms of the fin itself, ideally you want a fair amount of flex, but you also want a relative degree of rigidity around the foot, to allow for easier motion and less strain on your foot or ankle joints.
 If you intend to lurk on the surface, then you’ll only need shorter fins, but if you intend to be more adventurous and try freediving, for example, then longer fins will give you better propulsion.